RedmanPlus/pyro/README.md

 ## What is it?

-This is a compiler for a subset python programming language with a goal to make it more low-level.
+This is a compiler for a subset of python programming language.

 ### Why a subset?